 - The Social — whose highest value is love of people

 - The Political — whose interest is primarily in power

 - The Religious — whose highest value is unity

 It makes sense that people with certain values are attracted to organisations that share those values.
 However, this becomes complex when we have preconceived ideas of the personalities that go with those values.
-For example, you might expect scientists to be introverted and ‘square’, as the stereotype goes.
-Prejudices might also be shared in organisational culture.
+You might expect scientists to be introverted and ‘square’, as the stereotype goes.
+Those prejudices might then also be shared in organisational culture.

 If we consider personality as being separate from values, homogeneity in an organisation is not necessarily a good thing.
 Groupthink is a phenomenon that describes what happens in a decision making process when a desire to conform leads to poor decisions being made.